 Well, there we have it, all the components on the Force.com platform that dictate data security.
 However, this is only half the story.
 In my next post, The Definitive Guide to Salesforce Security: 102, I cover Force.com application security.
 Topics will include security profiles, permission sets, field-level security, etc.

 A special thanks to Julie Harden and Brendan Conroy for their contributions to this guide.

-Keep up with the evolution of Salesforce security in 2016 with our guide for IT professionals: download it here.
+Keep up with the evolution of Salesforce Security with our State of Salesforce Report: download it here.

 Highlights delivered to your inbox: